Khumbize Chiponda: Minister of Health

 In July 2020 President Lazarus Chakwera appointed Chiponda to the Cabinet of Malawi as Minister of Health with Chrissie Kamanga Kalamula Kanyasho as her Deputy.

 Chiponda's appointment prompted some accusations of favouritism and nepotism.
 Chakwera also picked Chiponda to co-chair a Presidential Taskforce on Coronavirus, together with Dr. John Phuka, a College of Medicine lecturer.
 She secured Germany's ongoing commitment to help the Malawi health sector amid the pandemic.
 On 27 July 2020 Chiponda issued a directive to health officials in Karonga to test anyone suspected of COVID-19 symptoms at Songwe Border.

+In 2024 she wrote for the Guardian about the Climate Crisis in the middle of a national drought after 600 people had died in Malawi due to Hurricane Freddy a year before.
+She was pleased to see that COP was considering health implications as "we in Malawi are paying for the climate crisis with our lives."

 In 2025 she announced a government plan to eradicate cholera by 2030.
 The plan was supported by international partners including UNICEF and the World Health Organisation.